llh911001/slidemd/README.md

 ## NodeJS API

-Slidemd also exposes a NodeJS API to present your Markdown.
+Slidemd also exposes a NodeJS API.

 ```typescript
 import slidemd from 'slidemd';